upstream-se/guidebook-draft/docs/motivation/problem-space.md

 The purpose of this page is therefore **descriptive**.
 It characterizes the environment in which software systems operate, establishing a shared understanding of the setting that motivates Upstream Software Engineering as a discipline.

-## Software Systems as Long-Lived Entities
+## Software systems as long-lived entities

 Software systems are commonly initiated as projects, but they rarely remain confined to the temporal boundaries of those projects.
 In practice, many software systems persist for years or decades, continuing to operate and evolve long after their initial development phase has concluded.